erikvw/django-collect-offline/README.md

         unique_together = (('hash', 'algorithm', 'mode'),)

 #### DATABASES attribute in `settings`
-Using `edc_sync` implies a multi-database environment.
-In the rare case that the default database named in your `settings.DATABASES` is not named `default`, you need to tell the `django_crypto_fields` using the app config attribute `crypto_model_using`.
+Using `edc_sync` suggests a multi-database environment.
+In the rare case that the default database named in your `settings.DATABASES` is not named `default`, you need to tell `django_crypto_fields` to get the `using` value from the app config attribute `crypto_model_using`.
+This attribute only affects access to the `Crypt` model.

 #### A sample AppConfig